thoughtful-coding/thoughtful-python-intro/README.md

 - String manipulation
 - Functions and parameters
 - Conditionals and control flow
-- Loops and iteration
-- Lists and data structures
+- Basic for loops

 Each unit contains lessons with multiple section types: Information, Observation, Testing, Prediction, PRIMM, and more.

 ## Integration

 This course is used by the main [thoughtful-coding.github.io](https://github.com/thoughtful-coding/thoughtful-coding.github.io) platform for content.
 The platform handles:
 - Pyodide runtime for browser-based Python execution
 - Progress tracking and authentication
 - Rendering and navigation